JAIST: Where The World Scales New Frontiers of Science and Technology

 At JAIST, experts from around the globe come together to discuss, discourse, and give life to the latest innovations in fields from Next-Generation Digital Infrastructure to biotechnology.
 Here, students and faculty can avail state-of-the-art facilities to build their research from the concept stage to fruition.
 Minoru Terano, the President of JAIST, has served at the institute as a researcher and faculty since 1993.
 He shares the origins of JAIST, and explains what it stands for.

-Research at JAIST will be reconceptualized into 10 new research areas in April, 2022
+The Graduate School of Advanced Science and Technology will be reconceptualized into 10 new research areas in April, 2022!

 Creative Society Design